biblibre/omeka-s-module-OctopusViewer/documentation/configuration.rst

 In the media selector panel
     Show a download link next to each media title.

-In the media information panel
+In the controls
-    Show a download link in the media information panel.
+    Show a download link in the controls, which are below the media view by default.

-In the media selector panel and in the media information panel.
+In the media selector panel and in the controls
-    Show download links in both panels.
+    Show download links in both places.

 .. note::
    This does not work for media types where the original file is not stored in